JeyRunner/tuda-typst-templates/example_tudapub.typ

 ]

 === #strike[Ajust Equation spacing]
-To reduce the spacing above and below block eqautions use:
+To reduce the spacing above and below block equations use:
 ```typst
 #show math.equation: set block(spacing: 0.1em) // does not work!
 ```